xpack-dev-tools/openocd-xpack/README-RELEASE.md

 ## Release schedule

-In the past, the OpenCOD had no release schedule, and very rare releases.
+In the past, the OpenOCD had no release schedule, and very rare releases.
 The xPack OpenOCD releases also had no schedules, and were done on an as-needed basis.
 As a general rule, it is planned to follow the upstream releases and add releases from the repo HEAD from time to time.